simo-bimo/spgt/README.md

 ## Installation

-There are two primary ways to install the planner.
+There are two ways to install the planner.
 One can either use `pip` to install it directly from this repository:
 ```bash
 pip install git+https://github.com/simo-bimo/spgt.git
 # or